-I also strongly believe that I don’t want to look like shit, or be sitting at home crying counting my loonies while all my friends are out having fun.
+But I also don’t want to be sitting at home crying and counting my loonies while all my friends are out having fun.

 Since no one taught me in high school (and judging by the record-high Canadian debt levels, they would have done a bad job anyway) I want to figure out how to make my funds go the furthest while still enjoying my life and creating a stable future.

 But that doesn’t include doing the typical personal-finance-expert things like making a budget and giving up lattes.

 Budgets are kind of pointless as long as you spend less than you earn and invest the rest.